tinas/drawerly/docs/core/concepts/styling.md

 ### Copy and Customize

-For full control, copy the styles into your project and modify them directly.
+For full control, the styles can be copied into the project and modified directly.

 ## CSS Architecture